dgokcay/cognITU/ImageComplexityProject/readMe.md

-## Research question that motivated this experiment:
+## Research question that motivated this experiment

 Does the complexity of an image, in terms of the number of elements, colors, and intricacy of patterns, affect the accuracy of its recall?
 How does this impact vary across different types of images such as objects, faces, and scenes?

-## Important aspects to study:
+## Important aspects to study

 The impact of image complexity on recall accuracy may vary between different types of images (e.g., objects, faces, scenes).
 For example, details in face images may help the participants to remember a face